mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

 Following the solution acquisition, we can verify the presence of erroneous data.
 Detection of such data is determined by the `threshold` keyword.
-If the largest normalized residual's value exceeds the threshold, the measurement will be identified as bad data and consequently removed from the PMU state estimation model:
+If the largest normalized residual's value exceeds the threshold, the measurement will be identified as bad data and consequently removed from the AC state estimation model:
 ```@example ACSEWLS
 residualTest!(system, device, analysis; threshold = 4.0)
 nothing # hide